seanstappas/music-classification/README.md

 ## Dependencies

-The program depends on the the `pandas` and `numpy` libraries to load and manipulate the song data, as well as the `scikit-learn` library if using the k-d tree for kNN or any classifiers besides Gaussian and kNN.
+The program depends on the the [`pandas`](https://pandas.pydata.org/pandas-docs/stable/install.html) and [`numpy`](https://pypi.python.org/pypi/numpy) libraries to load and manipulate the song data, as well as the [`scikit-learn`](http://scikit-learn.org/stable/install.html) library if using the k-d tree for kNN or any classifiers besides Gaussian and kNN.
+All of these libraries can be installed via [`pip`](https://pip.pypa.io/en/stable/).

 ## Usage